tqdm/tqdm/examples/paper.md

 **progress** in Arabic (*taqadum* [@tqdm-ar]) and is an abbreviation for **I love you so much** in Spanish (*te quiero demasiado* [@tqdm-es]).

+It is a common programming problem to have iterative operations where progress monitoring is desirable or advantageous.
+Including statements within a `for` loop to `print` out the current iteration number is a common strategy.
+However, there are many improvements which could be made in such a scenario:

+- preventing excessive printing, such as only displaying every $n$^th^ iteration;
+- displaying iteration rate;
+- displaying elapsed and estimated completion times, and
+- showing all of the above on one continuously updating line.

+Addressing all these issues may well take up more developer time and effort than the rest of the content of the loop.
+Any changes to iteration rates or attempts to re-use the printing logic in a different loop may well result in suboptimal display rates -- displaying every $n$^th^ iteration may be too (in)frequent -- requiring manual adjustment of $n$ to fix.

+`tqdm` addresses all of these problems once and for all, taking advantage of Pythonic patterns to make it a trivial task to add visually appealing, customisable progress bars without any significant performance degradation even in the most demanding of scenarios.

 # Features

 Exhaustive documentation may be found on the project's [home